Cycling The River Ash and Thames Path Circular

 Links: River Ash, Staines, Staines Moor, Shepperton, Walton-on-Thames, Desborough Island, Hammertons Ferry

-The best place to start (if you’re driving there) is some free parking space on Moor Lane opposite the path to Staines Moor.
-Following this path you’ll pass over the Wraysbury River, the Staines Rivers Aqueduct and the rail line.
-You’ll need to use the A30 bridge to cross over the River Colne where you’ll find the point where the Ash splits on the Eastern bank.
-From here you can follow the Ash on a footpath for ~300 into a housing estate.
-For the next 4 km you won’t see the river as it keeps close to the A308 and cycling options zig-zag through residential areas of North Staines.
-You could cycle on the A308 to stay closer to the river and shave off some distance, but it’s a very busy road and you won’t see the river anyway.
+If you are driving, the best place to start is the free parking space on Moor Lane, right opposite the path to Staines Moor.
+Following this path, you will pass over the Wraysbury River, the Staines Rivers Aqueduct, and the rail line.
+You will need to use the A30 bridge to cross over the River Colne, where you will find the exact point where the Ash splits away on the eastern bank.
+From here, you can follow the Ash on a footpath for roughly 300m into a housing estate.
+For the next 4km, you actually won't see the river at all as it keeps close to the A308, while the cycling options zig-zag through the residential areas of north Staines.
+You could cycle directly on the A308 to stay closer to the river and shave off some distance, but it is a very busy road and you won't see the water from there anyway.

-The Ash, the A308 and the cycle route all come together at the Fordbridge Roundabout.
-Here the Ash takes a sharp turn right to the South and curves round the Queen Mary Reservoir through Laleham.
-The best cycle option is to follow the B377 Ashford Road then the B376 Shepperton Road.
-At Shepperton you have the choice of continuing along the B376 or taking a meandering route through Littleton, Shepperton and Upper Haliford to stay closer to the river.
+The Ash, the A308, and the cycle route all finally converge at the Fordbridge Roundabout.
+Here, the Ash takes a sharp right turn to the south and curves around the massive Queen Mary Reservoir (one of the largest in London) through Laleham.
+The best cycling option here is to follow the B377 Ashford Road, then the B376 Shepperton Road.
+At Shepperton, you have the choice of continuing along the B376 or taking a meandering route through Littleton, Shepperton, and Upper Halliford to stay closer to the river.

-The confluence with the Thames is tucked away behind a small island.
-You can get there by taking a private residential road called The Creek off Fordingbridge Road.
-A rickety wooden bridge stands over the confluence marking the end of the Ash part of the trip.
+The confluence with the Thames is tucked away quietly behind a small island.
+You can reach it by taking a private residential road called The Creek, just off Fordbridge Road.
+A rickety wooden footbridge stands over the confluence, officially marking the end of the River Ash part of the trip.

-When you arrive back at Staines take the B376 heading North away from Staines Bridge.
-Take a right onto Moor Lane and continue for ~500m back to the parking spot.
+When you arrive back at Staines, take the B376 heading north away from Staines Bridge.
+Take a right onto Moor Lane and continue for around 500m back to the parking spot.

 Blue = course of the River Ash, Red = circular cycle route